 Tips to handle the leftover foreign currency

-You can simply connect with the company that issued the forex card to encash the funds in INR.
+You can simply connect with the company that issued the forex card to encash the leftover currency funds in INR.
+But there’s a catch.
 The only drawback is that you’ll again have to spend on foreign exchange fees during the process.

 Any unspent currency notes and coins can be exchanged for INR in a bank or with companies that deal with foreign exchange.

-Are you fond of coin collecting or do have family or friends who are into it?
+Many people love collecting foreign currencies and coins.
+It is a great way to accumulate foreign currency from different countries and surely an interesting hobby to collect unique exotic notes and coins.
+Are you fond of coin collecting, or do you have family or friends who are into it?
 Save some as keepsakes or gift them as souvenirs.
 The RBI says, “You can retain foreign coins indefinitely without any limit.“

 A few of the most compelling features of Niyo Global include: